JueK3y/JueK3y/README.md

-# JueK3yOrg | JueK3y's business account
+# JueK3y's Organization - JueK3y's business account
 <br>

-## What is JueK3yOrg?
+## What is this organization about?
-_JueK3yOrg_ was created to better distinguish between public and private projects.
+This organization was created to better distinguish between worked on and finished projects.
-<br>Various information about a particular project is usually displayed here.
+If a project is currently being worked on, the code will be published on the [personal account](https://github.com/JueK3y-Prv)
-<br>The latest releases of a project are also published here.
+<br>and all information about it on the [business account](https://github.com/JueK3y).
-<br>The actual code, however, usually remains on the [private account](https://github.com/JueK3y).
+<br>Once a project is completed, the entire repository, including the code, is transferred to the business account.

 <br>